fperraudeau/singlecellworkflow/reviewers_response.md

 We agree with the reviewer that more details on the choice of these parameters are needed.
 As the choice of `K` for the `zinbwave` model is critical, we have added a new section that describes a way to compare different values of `K` and select the best.
 As for the `zcut` threshold and the `RSEC` parameters, we have added a paragraph in the appropriate section describing in more details what the parameters control and what are good rules of thumb to set them to an appropriate value.
-[TODO]

 ## Reviewer 3 (Mike Love)